-The bridge built 1870 uses an inverted bowstring truss and is believed to be the only one of its kind in the United States.
-It is representative of the bridges during the transition period between timber and iron bridges.
+This bridge, built 1870, uses an inverted bowstring truss and is believed to be the only one of its kind in the United States.
+It’s representative of the bridges built during the transition period between timber and iron bridges.

-It was one of David H. Morrison’s early bridges that he designed and built.
-Morrison would become one of the most important bridge engineers in Ohio in the 1800’s.
-Though he designed other bridges in this style the Germantown bridge is the only surviving example.
+It is one of the earlier bridges David H. Morrison’s designed and built.
+Morrison would become one of the most important bridge engineers in Ohio in the 1800s.
+Though he designed other bridges in this style, the Germantown bridge is the only surviving example.